ohduran/ohduran.github.io/about.md

 After passing my master's degree in International Finance, I started working as a Digital Consultant for several Financial Institutions, with a focus on how they interact with the end customer.
 This only strengthen my vision that there is so much left to do.

 Technology wise, I learnt MATLAB when I was an undergraduate, along with some common algorithms in C++ for differential equations.
-After that, I moved to Python and I have used it for pretty much everything I've done since: mostly Data Science (pandas, numpy, matplotlib), but also Web development (Lots of Flask, both as monolithic web applications and also as microservices).
+After that, I moved to Python and I have used it for pretty much everything I've done since: mostly Data Science (pandas, numpy, matplotlib), but also Web development (Lots of Flask and Django, both as monolithic web applications and also as microservices).

 If we think alike, I want to hear about you.
 If we don't, I absolutely want to hear about you.